Whitescarver Hall

 Whitescarver Hall is a historic dormitory building located on the campus of Alderson Broaddus University at Philippi, Barbour County, West Virginia, United States.
 It was built in 1911–1912, and is a three-story white brick building in the Neoclassical style.
 It measures 40 feet by 90 feet.
 It features a hipped roof covered in red tile and four classical pilaster topped with Ionic order capitals.

+Description

+Whitescarver Hall is built of white pressed brick with carved limestone accents and details.
+The three-story building has a red tile hipped roof with deep overhangs.
+The front is accented by two-story Ionic pilasters, which corners are quoined.

+History

+Whitescarver Hall was built as a boys' dormitory in 1912, named after Alderson Broaddus donor George M. Whiitescarver.
+It was designed by architects Holmboe and Lafferty of Clarksburg, West Virginia.
+It is the oldest building on the Alderson Broaddus campus.
+The building was the only male residence hall on campus from 1912 to the early 1950s, and continued in use as a residence hall until 1975, when it was converted to administrative use.

 It was listed on the National Register of Historic Places in 1990.